IS WOOL UNDERWEAR REALLY JUST WOOL?

 What does Northern Playground do?

-Luckily, there are alternative treatments for wool.
-In our Organic Collection, the wool is given a treatment called Naturetexx Plasma.
-This is a process where air and electricity are used to achieve the same "anti-shrink" effect.
-It is a more expensive treatment, but the end result is that the wool still is a complete product of nature.
-At the same time, the treatment requires less energy.
+Fortunately, alternative treatments for wool exist.
+In Northern Playground's organic wool and silk collection, the wool undergoes a treatment called Naturetexx Plasma.
+This process utilizes air and electricity to achieve the same "anti-shrink" effect.
+Although it is a more expensive treatment, the end result is that the wool remains a pure natural product, and the treatment itself requires less energy.
 The German company Südwolle developed this process.
 Read more here.

 ANTI FELTING (EASY CARE)